shersafi/rio/README.md

 ## Running

-To run Slices, you will need [Node](https://nodejs.org/en/) to run the web application.
+To run Rio, you will need [Node](https://nodejs.org/en/) to run the web application.
 Additionally, you will need all the external libraries which can be installed via `npm install`.

 ## Required